davidteren/code_grasp/README.md

 2. On Windows, you may need Microsoft Visual C++ Build Tools
 3. For CUDA support, ensure you have compatible CUDA drivers installed
 4. For Apple Silicon, ensure you have Xcode command-line tools installed

+## Contributing

+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to this project.

 ## License